Please see our Coronavirus message on ‘What We Do’ page.

 And let’s not forget women in low-paid and insecure employment; women pensioners living in poverty; and the appalling numbers of women subjected to domestic violence/abuse, rape/sexual assault, and those murdered by a current or former partner – three every week.

 But women walk the ultimate corridors of civic power, so our women MPs lobby for change, don’t they?
 They do, of course, but their collective strength is limited: though females are almost 52% of the UK population, male MPs outnumber women MPs by 2:1.
-Unfairness also stalks the House of Commons: women MPs are not entitled to Maternity Leave.
+Unfairness also stalks the House of Commons.
+In February 2021, a Bill was finally passed and Ministers will now be entitled to paid maternity leave but it doesn’t extend to backbenchers.
 Nor do Parliament’s sitting hours fit well with the family responsibilities of many women MPs.

 Progress has indeed been made but there is evidently a long way to go before equality between the sexes is achieved.